Copycat Starbucks Pumpkin Spice Latte Recipe

 Instructions

 • To make the pumpkin spice syrup, bring the water and spices to a boil in a medium saucepan.
 Reduce the heat and simmer for 20 minutes.
-Strain the water through a coffee filter to remove the spices.
-Discard the spices and return the water to the saucepan.
+Strain the water through a coffee filter to remove the spices and return the water to the saucepan.
 Add the sugar and pumpkin, mix well, and simmer for another 10 minutes.
 Store in an airtight container in the refrigerator.

 Video